stasaki/PentaMind/README.md

 PentaMind is a deep learning model for predicting cognitive performance from an image of intersecting pentagons.
 The model is trained on data collected at Rush Alzheimer's Disease Center (RADC) and is implemented using PyTorch.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.

 ### Prerequisites
 Before running the code in this repository, you must have the following prerequisites installed on your system: